SimpleDeviceModel/sdm/src/sdk/examples/uartdemo/readme.txt

 Pins 0 and 1 are used for serial communication and can't be controlled.

-Signal on the A0 pin is sampled with a frequency of 4808 Hz.
+ADC input channel (A0-A5) can be selected by the user.
+Sampling frequency is 4808 Hz.

 PROTOCOL